ozikazina/Hydra/README.md

 > To pick a different resolution, you first have to clear generated textures for the current object.

+> If the height of the object changes (e.g. you apply Scale), you should also first clear existing heightmaps.

-Two heightmaps are created - **Source** and **Current**.
+Two heightmaps are created - **Source** and **Result**.

 - `Source` - Starting point for erosion.
-- `Current` - Result of erosion.
+- `Result` - Result of erosion.
 It is automatically previewed.

 Choosing different parameters and eroding again will start erosion from the source map, giving you the option to test different settings.

-To use the current map as a starting point and to exchange maps between thermal and water erosion, apply it as a source in the *Heightmaps* subtab.
-The source layer can also be set back as Current to be exported or applied.
+To use the Result map as a starting point and to exchange maps between thermal and water erosion, apply it as a Source in the *Heightmaps* subtab.
+The Source layer can also be set back as Result to be exported or applied.

 Additional outputs
 ---------------